Fort Edmonton Foundation Capital Campaign Projects

 New Front Entry Plaza and Guest Services Area

 A fresh introduction to historic Fort Edmonton Park is the new Front Entry Plaza and Guest Services.
-Offering modern-day conveniences, the entrance welcomes visitors with efficient guest services and ticketing.
+Offers modern-day conveniences, the entrance welcomes visitors with efficient guest services and ticketing.
 With accessible amenities, the plaza will host a café, gift shop, washrooms, and a sitting area along with interpretive and natural landscaping.

 Developed with Accountability in Mind